Garden rakes: a buyer's guide and 10 popular options

 Manufactum Heavy Foliage Rake

 If you’re looking for a rake that will last you over many decades, then this heavy-duty foliage rake is definitely worth consideration.
 It’s sourced by Manufactum, a company that specialises in household products that are built to last, rather than cheap and throwaway.
-Made of zinc-coated steel and set in a reinforced socket, this rake that’s intended for tougher materials like foliage.
+Made of zinc-coated steel and set in a reinforced socket, this is one of the best garden rakes for tougher materials like foliage.

-Buy Heavy Foliage Rake
+Buy Heavy Foliage Rake from Manufactum

-Perseus Bronze/Copper Rake
+Perseus Bronze Rake

 Bronze is a material that’s rarely used in the manufacturing of practical tools.
-But in the 1940s, an Austrian scientist discovered that bronze tools can actually enrich toil with the copper-trace elements they contain, by helping the growth of much-needed microorganisms.
-Being honest, we were impressed by the Perseus on looks alone - if it works wonders with your soil, that’s an added bonus.
+But in the 1940s, an Austrian scientist discovered that bronze tools can actually enrich soil with the copper-trace elements they contain, by helping the growth of much-needed microorganisms.
+Being honest, we were impressed by the Perseus on looks alone - if it works wonders with your soil, that’s an added bonus. £96

 Sophie Conran Gardener’s Hand Rake

-Bosch ALR 900 Lawn Raker
+Bosch UniversalRake Electric Lawn Raker

 Is the thought of raking your lawn by hand simply unbearable?
-Consider investing in an electric lawn raker like the Bosch ALR 900 - it will do all the hard work for you.
+Consider investing in an electric lawn raker like the Bosch UniversalRake 900 - it will do all the hard work for you.
 Its rolling drum works in much the same way as a traditional vacuum cleaner, gobbling up the contents of your lawn into its 50L collection box.
 The most you will have to do is plug it into the mains indoors and push it back and forth.